abaldawa/article-management/README.md

 ### Missing implementation

-1. Movie shared TS interfaces/zod validations between frontend and backend into a common monorepo folder so that there is single source of truth and most code can be shared.
+1. Move shared TS interfaces/zod validations between frontend and backend into a common monorepo folder so that there is single source of truth and most code can be shared.

 2. More component composition on the frontend so that we create separate components for `Select`, `Input` etc. instead of creating them directly in containers and not being able to reuse them if needed.